cal-itp/benefits/docs/getting-started/development.md

 This repository uses [`pre-commit`][pre-commit] hooks to check and format code.

-Ensure you have `pre-commit` installed:
+Ensure you have `pre-commit` installed locally before making any commits:

 ```console
 pip install pre-commit